-A date for withdrawal should be the last day of each month, and withdrawal midway through the month is not permitted.
-Students who wish to withdraw must collect an Application for Withdrawal from Kyoumu and obtain comments from the supervisors, and submit the application to Kyoumu by the end of the month prior to the month of withdrawal.
+The date for the withdrawing from school is the last day of each month, in the middle of the month is not permitted.
+If you wish to withdraw from school, you must contact Kyoumu to confirm the procedure and obtain comments from the supervisors, and apply to Kyoumu by the end of the month prior to the month of withdrawal.
+Due to internal procedures, if you wish to withdraw from school at the end of August, you must submit your application by the end of June.